ChristianSteger/extpar/docs/user_manual/user_manual_04_python_modules.md

 `input_edgar` only provides information about the the path and the filenames of the input/output data.

+`input_aot` contains a switch to select the type of AOT data and provides information about the path and the filenames of the input/output data.

-`input_art` also provides information about the the path and the filenames of the input/output data only.
+`input_art` only provides information about the the path and the filenames of the input/output data.

 ## extpar_alb_to_buffer
 -----------------------